scholarslab/scholarslab.github.io/collections/_posts/2012-09-12-geocoding-for-neatline-part-ii.md

 layout: post
 slug: geocoding-for-neatline-part-ii
 title: Geocoding for Neatline - Part II
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
-- geocoding
-- geospatial
-- mechanize
+- Geospatial and Temporal
 - neatline
+- code
-- neatline features
+- tutorial
 ---

 In my last post ([Geocoding for Neatline - Part I]( http://www.scholarslab.org/digital-humanities/geocoding-for-neatline-part-i)), I covered how to programmatically geocode a set of addresses and generate a CSV file for use in Neatline.
 In this post, I'll go over how to actually post this information in Omeka and make it available for use in your Neatline exhibit.